NYU-DiffusionMRI/DESIGNER-v2/docs/docs/designer/installation.md

 ---
 ## Running DESIGNER v2 using Docker (easiest)

-We provide convenient docker images to quickly get started with Designer.
+We provide convenient docker images to quickly get started with Designer without the need to install and its dependencies.
 The latest version will be published on [Docker Hub](https://hub.docker.com/repository/docker/nyudiffusionmri/designer2/general).
 Official versions will be tagged (nyudiffusionmri/designer2:<tag>), while we also maintain images following our main development branch (nyudiffusionmri/designer2:main).

 To get started, install [Docker Desktop](https://www.docker.com/products/docker-desktop/) on your machine.